Differences Between Bar Mitzvah, Bat Mitzvah and Other Mitzvah's

 What Happens at a Bat Mitzvah Service?

-Bat Mitzvah is a sacred ceremony that marks the girl’s entrance into adulthood when she turns 12 years old.
-After that day she will officially become “Bat Mitzvah” means “ Daughter of Commandment”.
-According to Jewish law, when a Jewish girl turns 12 years old she will be considered an adult and has all the rights and duties of an adult Jewish woman.
+Bat Mitzvah is a sacred ceremony that marks a girl’s entrance into adulthood when she turns 12 years old.
+After that day, she will officially become a “Bat Mitzvah,” which means “ Daughter of Commandment”.
+According to Jewish law, when a Jewish girl turns 12 years old, she will be considered an adult and have all the rights and duties of an adult Jewish woman.

-She will be counted as Minyan.
-However, unlike Bar Mitzvah, Bat Mitzvah was not an ancient ceremony.
-It was first started by Judith Kaplan, daughter of the influential rabbi Mordechai Kaplan on 18th March 1922.
-She becomes the first woman to publicly celebrate her Bar Mitzvah ceremony, symbolizing that young woman also has significant religious rights like Bar Mitzvah.
+She will be counted as a Minyan.
+However, unlike the Bar Mitzvah, the Bat Mitzvah was not an ancient ceremony.
+It was first started by Judith Kaplan, daughter of the influential rabbi Mordechai Kaplan, on 18th March 1922.
+She becomes the first woman to publicly celebrate her Bar Mitzvah ceremony, symbolizing thata young woman also has significant religious rights like Bar Mitzvah.

-Wondering what happens at Bat Mitzvah?
+Wondering what happens at a Bat Mitzvah?
 Here’s what you need to know.

 Reading Prayer

-Like Bar Mitzvah, Bat Mitzvah ceremonies also traditionally take place in the synagogue, but families can also choose any other meaningful location like scenic beaches, parks, resorts, or others that suit their preferences.
+Like Bar Mitzvah, Bat Mitzvah ceremonies also traditionally take place in the synagogue, but families can also choose any other meaningful location, like scenic beaches, parks, resorts, or other locations that suit their preferences.

-The young girl reads from the Torah in front of her parents, family, friends and guests or she may also read a prayer from Siddur.
+The young girl reads from the Torah in front of her parents, family, friends,s and guests, or she may also read a prayer from the Siddur.
 This Jewish coming-of-age ceremony is also held during the Shabbat or Saturday morning services following the Jewish girl’s 13th birthday.

 Bat Chayil